dmbarbour/wikilon/docs/AwelonLang.md

 ## Annotations

-Annotations help developers control, optimize, and debug computations.
+Annotations help developers control, optimize, view, and debug computations.
 Annotations are represented as parenthetical words like `(par)` or `(/3)`.
 Some useful examples of annotations include:

 * `(/2)..(/9)` - arity annotations to defer computations
 * `(0)..(9)` - tuple assertions for scope control